Working with List Attributes: ListHistogrammer

 WRKjq_miaYB-YqZUF6v41YxMZAmMSeW7KT4wwlwCePWC0IbOK7ppmrwajnZKmR8_j5sDEfpMgTP1h7jGFsnCQJ9Z6IHC_vUZ7kuuYdJR0h5t7sT191eYO9Ej4cljLnYEKGk6D74

-In the ListHistogrammer workspace, the user needs to count how many features there are of each type (zone) in a set of zoning data.
-This can be achieved by creating an artificial aggregate and list of the source data, and subsequently running it through the ListHistogrammer.
+In the ListHistogrammer workspace, the user needs to count the number of features of each type (zone) in a set of zoning data.
+This can be achieved by creating an artificial aggregate and a list of the source data, and subsequently running it through the ListHistogrammer.

 The workspace actually goes one step further: it uses a custom transformer to convert the histogram into a set of attributes and values.
-It also shows an interesting use of the AttributeExposer to import the values from the Zoning data so that the newly generated attributes can all be exposed and inspected.
+It also demonstrates an interesting use of AttributeExposer to import values from the Zoning data, allowing all newly generated attributes to be exposed and inspected.

 gotV2Q3zNFPXxr9gLsPmHmlPvoRWmgqJuDf_i8fti0EiQw1KMEtRvbw6SIgH4NZmJ4RXwxgkkBvAGanfmm71M0-LP2T9x8jdE2atCCwakfUTe0H6fMTDekw6_mlfXiwgHXoZDsU